 4.6.
 In the past year, has the institution had one or more co-curricular planetary health programs or initiatives in the following categories?
-(1 point each)

-Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.

-Panels, speaker series, or similar events related to planetary health that have students as an intended audience.

-onmental justice and how health ures and impacts.

-health that have students as
+(1 point each) Projects where students are able to gain experience in organic agriculture and sustainable food systems, such as gardens, farms, community supported agriculture (CSA), fishery programs, or urban agriculture projects.
+0 Panels, speaker series, or similar events related to planetary health that have students as an intended audience.
+0 Events in which students learn directly from members of a local environmental justice community about the climate and environmental challenges they face, and how health professionals can partner with their community to address these exposures and impacts.
+0 Cultural arts events, installations or performances related to planetary health that have students as an intended audience.
+0 Local volunteer opportunities related to building community resilience to anthropogenic environmental impacts.
+0 Wilderness or outdoors programs (e.g., that organise hiking, backpacking, kayaking, or other outings for students) 1 Score explanation: The Students' Association of Faculty of Medicine of the University of Po (AEFMUP) promotes multiple outdoor activities. rto

-e to anthropogenic

-ing, kayaking, or other

-ki

-$Score\ explanation:\ The\ Students'\ Association\ of\ Faculty\ of\ Medicine\ of\ the\ University\ of\ Porto\ (AEFMUP)\ promotes\ multiple\ outdoor\ activities.$

-Section Total (6 out of 15) C-
+Section Total (6 out of 15) ----------------------------- --